Frequently Asked Questions

 We are always interested in hearing from qualified, experienced teachers.

 If you want to study general English or focus on speaking practice, a group class is a good choice.
-If you have specialist needs or an urgent deadline (for example if you have to give a presentation or if you want to prepare for a job interview), 1-1 lessons will be better.
+If you have specialist needs or an urgent deadline (for example if you have to give a presentation or if you want to prepare for a job interview), 1-to-1 lessons will be better.
 But it also depends on your personal choice; do you like working with other people or do you concentrate better if it’s just you and your teacher?

 Both IELTS and TOEFL are recognised as English-language entrance qualifications for universities in English-speaking countries, and both will prepare you well for academic life.
 IELTS is more popular in the UK, so you will be able to join a group class and save some money.
-Arguably, TOEFL gives you a more thorough preparation for academic life, in which case 1-1 lessons would be more suitable.
+Arguably, TOEFL gives you a more thorough preparation for academic life, in which case 1-to-1 lessons would be more suitable.

 If you tell us what language you would like to learn, we can organise a course for you.